Abs exercises aren’t enough. Here’s what really helps build a strong, stable foundation for your whole body.

 4. Pay Attention to Your Posture

 Posture and core strength are the perfect pair.
 Work on one, and you’ll automatically improve the other.
-After all, many of the muscles that make up your core—including the transverse abdominis and erector spinae muscles—are in charge of keeping your spine stable, supported, and in correct alignment, says Tiffany Chag, M.S., R.D., C.S.C.S., a strength coach with the Hospital for Special Surgery in New York City.
+After all, many of the muscles that make up your core—including the transverse abdominis and erector spinae muscles—are in charge of keeping your spine stable, supported, and in correct alignment, says Tiffany Chag, C.S.C.S., a strength coach at the Hospital for Special Surgery in New York City.

 “Check in with yourself throughout the day, whether you’re standing, walking, or sitting, and ask yourself, ‘How’s my posture?’”
 Chag says.
 “Tap your belly.
 Is it tight and working?”
 If not, that’s your cue to stop slouching.